CaptainCrouton89/AlariaWiki/Bestacia.md

 **Enrollment**: Voluntary

-- The Bestacia military suffers from severe undefunding.
+- The Bestacia military is a pitiful group—most want goshwen want nothing to do with war and fighting, and would instead prefer to stay home and work on some new invention.

 ## Geography